ErikssonWilliam/PanoraGuard/ACAP/README.md

 ACAPs are built-in applications on AXIS cameras.

-The purpose of the ACAP is to identify objects with a specified confidence level and send this information to an external server.
-The external server uses this data to trigger alarms if necessary and display them on a GUI.
+The purpose of the ACAP is to identify objects with a specified confidence level and send this information to a LAN server.
+The LAN server uses this data to trigger alarms if necessary and forwards it to an external server to display them on a GUI.

-**Important Note**: Since the cloud server in the Azure environment won't accept requests directly from the ACAP in the camera, the information is first passed to a LAN server on the same local area network as the camera, which then forwards it to the external server. **_This logic applies when running in the cloud, when running locally the ACAP can send information directly to the external server_**.
+**Important Note**: Since the cloud server in the Azure environment won't accept requests directly from the ACAP in the camera, the information is first passed to a LAN server on the same local area network as the camera, which then forwards it to the external server.

 ## Overview